Bizboard/arva-js/esdoc-res/tutorial.md

 An app written with Arva is written with plain (draft stage) ECMAScript syntax.
 The strict adherence to this standard future-proofs Arva to be able to run natively in the browser, and also opens up for more super powers as the ECMAScript standard progresses further.

-Another important difference to recall is that Arva is MVC framework, where heavy data logic is put in the controller, rather than being a view-only framework, as is the case with frameworks like React.
+Another important difference to recall is that Arva is an MVC framework, where heavy data logic is put in the controller, rather than being view-only, as is the case with frameworks like React.
 React and Arva do in this regard have different approaches, since React is a framework intended as a component of a bigger picture, whereas Arva is the stand-alone solution for your entire app.

 Let's consider a very simple example of an Arva view and its (approximate) counter-part in React,